AprentiDigital/DSLDocumentation/glossary.md

 ### Dot notation

-This is a common way of accessing variables in programming languages.
-Lets say we have a dog called "Loebas", and we want to get the color of his coat; this would read as Loabas.Coat.Color in dot notation.
+Dot notation is a common way of accessing variables in programming languages.
+Let's say we have a dog called "Loebas", and we would like to get the color of his coat, which is stored as an attribute.
+This information would read as `Loabas.Coat.Color` in dot notation.

 ### Enterprise service bus (ESB)

-A system that uses messages that are broadcast, and subscribed to by software components.
-This is in contrast to sending infomration to specific locations via API calls.
+An ESB is a system that uses messages that are broadcast and subscribed to by software components.
+This is in contrast to sending information to specific locations via API calls.

-It is the software equivalent of the bloodstream, lots of hormones are places into the bloodstream by some organs and then acted upon by others.
-This is in contrast to the nervous system where the information is send to specific locations.

 ### Entity/Entities

-The mouns that are the most meaningful in your oganization, these can be things like Customer, Order, Shipment, Wiget, etc.
+Entities are the nouns that are the most meaningful in your organization.
+They can be things like Customer, Order, Shipment, Widget, and so on.

 ### Feature

-An organizational unit for scenarios that wish to share a background.
-It is also the unit at wich sceanrios are presisted on disk.
-So your feature files will contain your scnearios.
+A features is an organizational unit for scenarios that wish to share a background.
+It is also the unit at which scenarios are persisted on disk.
+Your feature files will contain your scenarios.

 ### Gherkin

-A set of simple grammar that in english consistes of the Given, When, Then syntax.
-This syntax is what is interperted by Cucumber and Gherkin.
+Gherkin is a set of structured grammar rules that can be interpreted by Cucumber.
+In English, the grammar consists of the Given, When, Then syntax.

 ### Git